Glossary hero image

 1. Human Growth Hormone (HGH) is a peptide hormone produced by the pituitary gland that regulates growth, metabolism, and cell repair.

-2. Optimising HGH Levels naturally through sleep, exercise, and nutrition can enhance muscle growth, fat loss, and overall health.
+2. Optimizing HGH Levels naturally through sleep, exercise, and nutrition can enhance muscle growth, fat loss, and overall health.

 Human Growth Hormone (HGH), also known as somatotropin, is a crucial hormone produced by the pituitary gland.
 It plays a major role in childhood growth, muscle development, metabolism, and overall cellular function.
 HGH levels peak during adolescence and gradually decline with age, influencing body composition, energy levels, and recovery.